Regency at Flanders

 • pro The homes are beautiful.

-• pro The location is good.
+• pro The neighborhood is nice.

-• pro The park is beautiful.
+• pro The park is beautiful and hosts remote-control car races for kids.

 • pro It is a beautiful place to live.